EliThomp/eliasthompson.github.io/projects/DNSServer.md

 My main contribution to this would be to create the switch node that allowed the servers to communicate back and forth.
 I would not work on any of the individual functions like uploading, downloading, or registering domain names, rather I would work on how to get the servers to communicate with each other effectively.

 During this project, I learned how to work in a group and how to manage my time in order to meet deadlines.
 We elected a project manager that was in charge of making sure each section of our code was being developed in a timely manner.
 In a addition to that, I learned how to modify previously written code.
 The project took code that already had developed functions and was asked to use those functions to make the desired outcome possible.

+The source code can be found at: https://github.com/Justicam/EE367L-Lab5